You are here

 Due to the tight constraint on office space, no office space is provided to scholars.
 Scholars often work out of the university libraries.
 In exceptional cases, the sponsoring faculty member may arrange a temporary office space on his/her own.

-Visiting scholars are not eligible to receive university housing, as the housing resources allocated to the Business School are limited, and there is often an insufficient supply for full-time students.
+Scholars are not eligible to receive university housing, as the housing resources allocated to the Business School are limited, and there is often an insufficient supply for full-time students.
 The Chazen Institute can provide some general resources for finding accommodations in the New York area, but visiting scholars are responsible for securing their own housing.

-Visiting scholars must demonstrate high English language speaking and writing proficiency in order for their application to be accepted.
+Scholars must demonstrate high English language speaking and writing proficiency in order for their application to be accepted.

 Upon completion of their stay, visiting scholars must submit a one to two page summary of the progress they made on their research while at Columbia Business School.